JorgeMartinezPizarro/smb/README.md

 **Mailer**

-A mail client that scan new email and talk to the orquestrtor.
+A dockerized mail client that search for new emails.

 **GPT**

-A dockerized Mistral 7B LLaMA-based model for text generation.
+A dockerized llama GGUF model to answer emails.

 **Orchestrator**

-Coordinate the answer of emails using semantic context.
+A dockerized service that coordinate the workflow.

 **Database**